Microsoft 365 Copilot Chat

 Microsoft 365 Copilot Chat is a chat-based AI experience that can help with everyday work such as drafting, summarizing, brainstorming, planning, and explaining information.

 This FAQ is written for System Office employees using Copilot Chat through an approved Microsoft work account.
-Features may vary based on licensing, app availability, Microsoft updates, and UNC System Office configuration.
+Most users should expect Copilot Chat as a separate chat tool, not full native Copilot access inside every Microsoft 365 app.

 Data reminder